ellesaber/bushfire/README.md

 To do list:
 - run random forests, logistic regression, .. on the new samples separately for div and fire danger rating
-- remake the predictor density plots for div
-- transformations to symmetrise
 - plots of predictors (pairwise densities)
 - read papers using splines, RF check description/explanation
 - Alex's comment on ratio?
 When ffdi in certain band look at proportion of fires.